Therapeutic doses of supplements

 - reducing the risk of neural tube defects, such as spina bifida, in a baby

-- along with vitamin B12, lowering the levels of the amino acid homocysteine - high hymocysteine is a risk factor for atherosclerosis and cardiovascular diseasexii
+- along with vitamin B12, lowering the levels of the amino acid homocysteine – high homocysteine is a risk factor for atherosclerosis and cardiovascular disease

 Dietary sources of folate

 Folate is found in raw green leafy vegetables (especially cabbage and spinach), legumes, peanuts, eggs and cereals and other foods that are fortified with folate (such as Vegemite.)
 Cooking and heat causes considerable amounts of folate to be lost.
-More information about foods is available on our 'healthy living' pages.
+Find more information about food and nutrition on our healthy living webpages.

 Folic acid supplements